rust-lang/rust/src/doc/trpl/references-and-borrowing.md

 ### use after free

-References must live as long as the resource they refer to.
+References must not live longer than the resource they refer to.
 Rust will check the scopes of your references to ensure that this is true.

 If Rust didn’t check this property, we could accidentally use a reference which was invalid.
 For example: